HospiceScout

 Quality Performance

-Proper Care Hospice holds a 4/5 star overall rating from Medicare.
-They also earned a 4/5 rating for their quality of care based on the Hospice Care Index.
-These scores show they are performing well in meeting federal quality standards.
+Proper Care Hospice currently holds a 4 out of 5 star overall rating from Medicare.
+They also earned a 4 out of 5 star rating for their quality of care.
+The combination of these high scores and their CHAP accreditation suggests a strong commitment to meeting federal quality standards.

 Understanding Hospice Care in Encino